ThinkWard-Ltd/wallet-1/README.md

-# Solana Wallet Cross-Platform App with Expo, Web3 & React Native
+# Solana Wallet Cross-Platform App with Fyfy.io, Web3 & React Native

-This is a simple Solana Wallet Cross-Platform App built with Expo, Web3 & React Native to learn about web3.
+This is a Solana Wallet Cross-Platform App built with Fyfy.io, Web3 & React Native to learn about web3.

 ## Screens and Features